spacetelescope/jwst/docs/jwst/saturation/reference_files.rst

 The values in the ``SCI`` array give the saturation threshold in units of DN for each pixel.
-The ``DQ_DEF`` table extension lists the bit assignments for the flag conditions used in the DQ array.

 .. include:: ../includes/dq_def.rst